About Affordable Housing

 What is affordable housing?

-To those with moderate to low incomes, affordable housing is usually defined as housing that requires one-third or less of their disposable income.
+To those with moderate to low incomes, affordable housing is usually defined as housing that requires one-third or less of their income.
 This includes rentals and owned homes.
 For these folks, there is not enough affordable housing to go around in Frederick County and most parts of the U.S.

-The story of affordable housing (how did we get in this mess?
+The story of affordable housing (how did we get in this mess?)

 Media